 By: Eric Legaspi

 Ranking for one high-volume keyword isn’t enough.
 Search is fluid, messy, and conversational.
-Brands that build content around real topics and user needs not vanity terms are the ones who win organic market share.
+When you compare semantic SEO vs traditional SEO, the difference is clear: brands that build content around real topics and user needs not vanity terms are the ones who win organic market share.

 Between AI overviews, zero-click results, and aggressive ad placements, users don’t always need to visit your site to get answers.
 That makes it even more critical that your content answers questions clearly, consistently, and semantically so it gets picked up in those summaries.